p-r-s/potential-succotash/proposal.md

     * Example input from a user for a homework assignment - this includes starting date, due date, and hourly time due

-4. User Interface: Describe a user interface for your program.
-Use text menus or a simple graphic user interface.
+**4. User Interface: Describe a user interface for your program.
+Use text menus or a simple graphic user interface.**
 * The initial "home screen" has an option to either input a new exam, assignment, class, etc. or view a weekly overview of assigments that need to be completed, have been completed, exams coming up, and a daily class schedule.
 * The input section of the interface is described above, allows the user to choose to add a class, homework, or exam and a due date or time to go with it.
 * The weekly overview portion of the interface is described in the output portion above.
 Prints out a daily schedule, number of assignments that need to be completed and have been, and exams that week.
 From there the user could choose to open a tasks menu which will tell them exactly which assignments need to be completed and when.

-5. Types List: Name each interface or class and briefly describe its function or purpose.
+**5. Types List: Name each interface or class and briefly describe its function or purpose.**
 * Date: Represents a date, containing members to hold the date, month, and year of a particular date.
 * Time: Represents time in 24-hour format.
 * Task: Represents a task the user would like to add to their schedule, including the date and time due, subject, and type of task.